Dave Anderson joined Sutter Hill in 1971 from Watkins Johnson Company, where he worked in their Solid State Division.

 Dave received a BS in Civil Engineering from Stanford University in 1973 and an MBA from Harvard Business School in 1977.

 Jim White's investment focus is on technology companies spanning both enterprise and consumer markets.
-He currently serves on the boards of Clover, Digital Chocolate, Glassdoor.com, Satmetrix, Shutterfly (IPO: SFLY), SilverRail Technologies and Streetline Networks.
-In addition, Jim represents SHV's investments in C3, FreeMonee, Room 77 and The Hit Forge.
+He currently serves on the boards of Glassdoor.com, Room 77, Satmetrix, Shutterfly (IPO: SFLY), SilverRail Technologies and Streetline Networks.
+In addition, Jim represents SHV's investments in C3, FreeMonee and The Hit Forge.

-Jim's past investments are: Bix.com (acquired by YHOO), Data Domain (IPO DDUP, then acquired by EMC), Farecast (acquired by MSFT), Forterra (acquired SAIC), Infinera (IPO: INFN), Inquira (acquired by ORCL), Networks in Motion (acquired TSYS), Object Reservoir (sold to Halliburton HAL), Ourpictures (acquired by ROVI), Radiance (acquired by Comcast), Right Hemisphere (acquired by SAP) and Vocalocity.
+Jim's past investments are: Bix.com (acquired by YHOO), Data Domain (IPO DDUP, then acquired by EMC), Farecast (acquired by MSFT), Forterra (acquired by SAIC), Infinera (IPO: INFN), Inquira (acquired by ORCL), Networks in Motion (acquired by TSYS), Object Reservoir (acquired by Halliburton HAL), Ourpictures (acquired by ROVI), Radiance (acquired by Comcast), Right Hemisphere (acquired by SAP) and Vocalocity.

 Jim joined Sutter Hill Ventures in the fall of 2000 from Macromedia Inc. In his four years with Macromedia he held the position of VP of Marketing and then GM of the Interactive Learning Division which was acquired by IBM Software Group.
 Prior to Macromedia, Jim was a VP of Marketing for Silicon Graphics.
 In his eight years at SGI he helped to start and build their 3D graphics workstation business.
 Jim began his career with the Hewlett-Packard Company in the PC division and was part of the core team that created the Vectra Product line spending time in engineering, sales and product marketing.